brimdata/zed/ppl/zqd/recruiter/README.md

 Suppose the root process gets into "wedged" state where it keeps the connection with the workers open, but is not making progress toward completing a query.
 In that case, the "wedged" root process will also cause the workers to be unavailable for recruitment.
 It may be worth adding code to the zqd query path to detect this type of failure.

 Under normal circumstances the zqd root process will send a `/worker/release` request that allows the worker to gracefully exit the "reserved" state.
 If that does not happen, and the zqd root is not holding open a connection with a `/worker/chunksearch` request, then the workers will timeout and exit.

+## Some thoughts for future K8s integration

+The recruiter may be able to contribute to autoscaling heuristics.
+It could publish metrics that are used by the Horizontal Pd Autoscaler (HPA) to scale the number of workers in a cluster up and down.

+In addition, the workers could read details of their pod, prior to sending a regiater request.
+If the pod's node is marked as unschedulable by K8s, then the worker could decline to register.